BLUES AND TOOS STORY

 June 7th 2015

-Blues has now found her forever home and Toos had an operation to remove a sarcoid in summer 2016, so once we are happy she will be up for rehoming.
+Blues and Toos have now found their forever home.
 We wish these 2 very special girls a long and happy life.